 Western honey bees, often known as European honey bees, are the most widespread species globally.
 Beekeepers prefer them because they pollinate and make honey.

 Bumblebees are little, spherical bees distinguished by their silky hair called pile.
 Because they are sociable insects, they are unlikely to attack unless provoked.
-Bumblebees, on the other hand, would fiercely protect their nest against intruders, sometimes even across long distances.
+But, on the other hand, Bumblebees would fiercely protect their nest against intruders, sometimes even across long distances.

 The nesting tendency of this species gives rise to its name.
 Carpenter bees build their nests in rotting wood or bamboo.
 They resemble bumblebees in appearance, although they are largely harmless.
 A carpenter bee will not sting unless you provoke it.

 Killer bees, also known as Africanized honey bees, are a hybrid species that resulted from the cross-breeding of African and European honey bees.
 Unlike the other species, they are aggressive and freely attack humans.
-They frequently attack in groups, so victims receive multiple stings at the same time.
+In addition, they frequently attack in groups, so victims receive multiple stings simultaneously.

 European dark bees